 About The Company

 PandaResearch.com has been around the block since 2005.
 It's owned by A&A Marketing Inc., the same organization that owns renowned sites InboxPays.com and MindsPay.com.
-However, if you're looking for their accreditation with the Better Business Bureau, then you'll be disappointed.
-After a thorough search, nothing came up.
-Widen the scope and you'll find the parent company A & A Marketing.
-This doesn't mean you're clear though.
-The BBB states that the organization has not been reviewed or accredited by them.
+However, if you're looking for their accreditation with the Better Business Bureau, nothing came up.
+It's nothing to worry about, though, there are many successful companies who are not accredited by the BBB.

 In many ways our standards for comparison are set by Swagbucks.
-There interface is incredible appealing and the site has loads of offers and opportunities for its members.
+Their interface is incredibly appealing and the site has loads of offers and opportunities for its members.

 Signing Up for Panda Research

 Survey panels are about a dime a dozen, and most operate under the same principle- members take a few minutes of their time to answer a paid survey.
-There are some restrictions to acquiring a Panda Research log in, the most notable of which is non-US residents cannot sign up for it.
-You'll have to be 18 or above in age as well.
+A minor inconvenience, to sign up for Panda Research you have to be at least 18 years old and live in the United States.
+Hopefully one day the company will expand their horizons to other countries as well.

 The registration page displays the fields you'll have to complete.
 Information such as date of birth, income, gender, email address, etc. You'll also be asked to fill in both demographic and personal information that will serve as targeting purposes for the available surveys.
 There's a pleasant surprise at the end- you'll get $3 in credits as soon as registration is completed.

 Keep in mind that registration is free, but you'll soon start receiving marketing emails from them.
-Some of these contain profitable offers but nearly all of them require credit card information, shipping payments, or a subscription of some kind.
+Some of these contain profitable offers but nearly all of them require credit card information and shipping payments.
+At first look, that could seem sketchy, but sometimes it's needed in the transferring of rewards.

 You'll be given a number of money making options the moment you log in to Panda Research.
-Survey panels can sometimes have a maximum pay rate of $75, however you should not be expecting to get any surveys at this rate.
-They are few and far between and fill up very quickly.
-A munch more realistic range is $.50 to $10 for a typical survey.
+Survey panels can sometimes have a maximum pay rate of $75, although the average range is $.50 to $10 for a typical survey.
+Quick piece of advice: jump at any survey opportunity you see because they fill up very quickly.

 The minimum threshold for cashing out with Panda Research is $50.
 Members can request their money once it reaches $50 and above.
 Panda Research payment come in increments of $50.
 This means that if you have $125 in your account, you can cash out $100 (2 increments of $50), but will not be able to withdraw the remaining $25 until it reaches $50.

 Panda Research will credit your account once the survey is fully completed and filled out.
-Panda Research accepts most of these surveys from third party companies and other organizations as advertised on their website.
-The surveys themselves can take anywhere from 10 minutes to 1 hour to complete.
+They accept most of these surveys from third party companies and other organizations as advertised on their website.
+Most surveys take anywhere from 10 minutes to 1 hour to complete, the pay varies depending on the length.

 Will you be willing to take up offers by some companies?
-Some examples include free trial offers, satellite TV subscriptions, etc in exchange for doing a stress test regarding their products or services.
+Some of these offers could include free trial offers, satellite TV subscriptions, etc in exchange for doing a stress test regarding their products or services.
 Some of these offers come in through your email when you register for a membership with Panda Research.
 They're not all completely free though; sometimes you'll need to put in your credit card information.
 In other instances you'll be required to pay for shipping plus handling.
-These free trials have a way of sneaking up on your credit card statement as they expire, so make a note and cancel the service before the trial period expires.
+They do have free offers, but keep an eye out for the ones that require payment later on.
+These free trials have a way of sneaking up on your credit card statement as they expire, so just make a note and cancel the service before the trial period expires.

 Panda Research has a decent referral program and will pay you for each successful one you make.
 You can invite your friends and family to make an income on the side.
 Each action they take (surveys, paid offers) will get you a share of the pie.
 As long as they keep an active account, you can take 10% of their earnings.
 Provide them a custom referral link to activate the referral feature.

 You can take advantage of offers like this by learning more about affiliate marketing.
-If all you know are 5 people or less, then it won't make much of a dent.
+Money is money, but the more people the better with this kind of offer.

 So Is It A Scam?